 I'm Tara.
-I'm thrilled to call Louisville my new home, and hoping to feel even more at home in this new chapter in my life by meeting new people and getting further involved in the community!
-I've spent the last few years as a full-time photographer, and currently work as a Photography and Social Media Coordinator at the Jewish Community Center of Louisville.
+I'm thrilled to call Louisville my home, and hoping to feel even more at home in this new chapter in my life by meeting new people and getting further involved in the community!
+I've spent the last few years as a full-time photographer, and I'm currently working as the Interim Marketing Director at the Jewish Community Center of Louisville.

 I'm a highly organized, goal driven self-starter with several years’ experience in nonprofit communications, and incredible passion for empowering others and making the world a better place.
 I'd love to use my talents to create a more vibrant Louisville.
 Please feel free to peruse this site to get a better feel for me, my background, and my work.